-- (a) correctly record and explain the transactions and financial position of each Prescribed Business, as defined under the Code; - (b) enable financial statements and reports to be prepared in accordance with the Code as and when necessary; and - (c) are capable of allowing an auditor to conveniently and properly form an opinion on the basis of the financial statements and reports as to the level of compliance with Schedule 1 of the Code, the Accounting Procedures as approved under the Code and the minimum ring-fencing requirements under the Code.
+- (a) correctly record and explain the transactions and financial position of each Prescribed Business, as defined under the Code and the Guideline; - (b) enable financial statements and reports to be prepared in accordance with the Code and the Guideline as and when necessary; and - (c) are capable of allowing an auditor to conveniently and properly form an opinion on the basis of the financial statements and reports as to the level of compliance with Schedule 1 of the Code and the Guideline, the Accounting Procedures as approved under the Code and the Guideline and the minimum ring-fencing requirements under the Code and the Guideline.

-Furthermore, the financial statements and reports prepared in compliance with the Code will:
+Furthermore, the financial statements and reports prepared in compliance with the Code and the Guideline will:

-- give a fair and reasonable view of the profit and loss and balance sheet relating to each Prescribed Business under the Code and will, in so far as is reasonably practicable, be prepared in accordance with the accounting principles and policies applicable to the Statutory Financial Statements; - be derived from the statutory accounts of Power and Water; and - contain the entirety of the activities of each Prescribed Business by - eliminating non related costs; - o ensuring that the costs disclosed are only related to Power and Water and pertain to the Prescribed Business; and - o only disclosing accounts which have been precisely disaggregated from Power and Water's consolidated statutory accounts.
+- give a fair and reasonable view of the profit and loss and balance sheet relating to each Prescribed Business under the Code and the Guideline and will, in so far as is reasonably practicable, be prepared in accordance with the accounting principles and policies applicable to the Statutory Financial Statements; - be derived from the statutory accounts of Power and Water; and - contain the entirety of the activities of each Prescribed Business by - o eliminating non related costs; - ensuring that the costs disclosed are only related to Power and Water and pertain to the Prescribed Business; and - o only disclosing accounts which have been precisely disaggregated from Power and Water's consolidated statutory accounts.